glami/cortex-serving-client/README.md

 Please wait a couple minutes as Docker images of the Cortex instances need to be downloaded and cached at least once.

+## Contact us
+Submit an issue or a pull request if you have any problems or need an extra feature.